How to Choose Drum Heads: Ultimate Beginners’ Buying Guide

 Ebony and onyx drum heads:

-• Ebony drumheads are similar to coated drumheads but have a black, glossy finish.
-They are known for their warm, rich sound and are a popular choice for genres like R&B and funk for full low end, cut through and durability.
-Check out this Evans Onyx pack of tom heads:
+Ebony drumheads such as Evans Onyx are similar to coated drumheads but have a black, glossy finish.
+They are known for their warm, rich sound and are a popular choice for genres like R&B and funk as well as rock and metal for full low end, cut through and durability.

 Hydraulic drum heads:

-• Hydraulic drumheads have a thin layer of oil between two plies, which dampens the sound and produces a deep, punchy tone.
+Hydraulic drumheads such as Evans’ Hydraulic Tom Heads have a thin layer of oil between two plies, which dampens the sound and produces a deep, punchy tone.
 They are commonly used in rock and metal genres.
 Check out this Evans hydraulic tom drum head pack.

 Animal skin drum heads: